A guide for spiritual seekers, leaders, and companions

 6. Integration & Illumination – "Recentre me"

-What we seek: Wholeness, inner peace, integrate head, heart, body, shadow, live from inner union
+Seeking: Wholeness, inner peace, integrate head, heart, body, shadow, live from inner union

-How we see God: Inner presence, gentle guidance, sacramentality of the ordinary.
+God is: An inner presence, gentle guidance, sacramentality of the ordinary.

 Gifts: Calm presence, humility, interior freedom, acceptance of life's paradoxes, deep compassion.